jenstornell/select-autocomplete/README.md

 ## In short

 - Simple to use
-- Small filesize
+- Small filesize (1.5kB minified + gzipped)
 - Keyboard support
 - No dependencies
-- Html web component
+- HTML web component
-- Vanilla js
+- Vanilla JS

 ## Setup